erithobra/databases/sql-intro-lesson/README.md

 **Relational databases** are a way of storing and retrieving data on disk (or many disks).
 They provide more powerful storage and retrieval capabilities than simple files and are used in banking, eCommerce, healthcare, and all kinds of web and enterprise applications.

-Knowing the basics of how they work and how to use them (with SQL) allows us to build “full-stack” applications that include business logic (Java back-end), a UI (HTML/CSS/JS front-end), plus permanent storage in a database.
+Knowing the basics of how they work and how to use them (with SQL) allows us to build “full-stack” applications that include business logic (Javascript back-end), a UI (HTML/CSS/JS front-end), plus permanent storage in a database.

 --------